The McKay--Navarro conjecture for the prime 2

+While the current paper was under review, the full McKay conjecture was even announced complete by Cabanes--Sp{\"a}th \cite{CS24} using this path.

-In 2004, Navarro noted that a bijection in the McKay conjecture should exist that holds a much stronger property, relating not just the character degrees but also the other character values.
-To be more precise, let $\gal$ denote the Galois group $\mathrm{Gal}(\Q(e^{2\pi i/|G|})/\Q)$, which acts naturally on the set $\irr(G)$ via $\chi^\sigma(g):=\sigma(\chi(g))$ for each $g\in G$ and $\sigma\in\gal$, and let $\galh_\ell\leq \gal$ denote the subgroup consisting of those $\sigma\in\gal$ for which there is some nonnegative integer $e$ such that $\sigma(\zeta)=\zeta^{\ell^e}$ for every root of unity $\zeta$ of order not divisible by $\ell$.
+In 2004, Navarro noted that there should exist a bijection as predicted in the McKay conjecture that holds a much stronger property, relating not just the character degrees but also the other character values.
+To be more precise, let $\gal$ denote the Galois group $\mathrm{Gal}(\Q(e^{2\pi i/|G|})/\Q)$, which acts naturally on the set $\irr(G)$ of irreducible complex characters of $G$ via $\chi^\sigma(g):=\sigma(\chi(g))$ for each $g\in G$ and $\sigma\in\gal$, and let $\galh_\ell\leq \gal$ denote the subgroup consisting of those $\sigma\in\gal$ for which there is some nonnegative integer $e$ such that $\sigma(\zeta)=\zeta^{\ell^e}$ for every root of unity $\zeta$ of order not divisible by $\ell$.
 Then Navarro's refinement of the McKay conjecture \cite{navarro2004}, which is often known as the McKay--Navarro conjecture or the Galois--McKay conjecture, is as follows: